roryai/transfer_wizard_redux/readme.md

 ##### Development notes:

 This project is a work in progress and is under active development.
-As such use it at your own risk.

 My main language is Ruby.
 I wanted to learn Python and so taught myself whilst building this.
 As such I will not always follow Pythonic conventions.